Pa. state senator's son charged after punching security at Philadelphia mayoral inauguration: police

 PHILADELPHIA (CBS) -- A Pennsylvania state senator's son was arrested and charged after attempting to enter The Met Philadelphia and punching security outside Mayor Cherelle Parker's inauguration ceremony Tuesday, police said.

-Sharif Street Jr., son of Philadelphia Sen. Sharif Street, was charged Wednesday with simple assault, fighting and disorderly conduct after the incident.
-He was with former Philadelphia Mayor John Street, his grandfather, at the time.
+Sharif Street Jr., son of Pennsylvania Sen. Sharif Street, was charged Wednesday with simple assault, fighting and disorderly conduct after the incident.
+He was with former Philadelphia Mayor John Street, his 80-year-old grandfather, at the time.

 Police said there was a barricade at the back of Parrish and Carlisle Streets Tuesday morning to stop cars and pedestrians from entering.
-They said two men attempted to enter The Met at the barricade and were stopped by Met security.
+They said two men attempted to go around the barricade to enter and were stopped by Met security.

+Tuesday's inauguration was both a council session and a ticketed event.
+It's unclear if Sen. Sharif Street's son and father had tickets.
+They tried to enter through an entrance reserved for VIP guests and elected officials.

-After being stopped, police said Sharif Street Jr. became combative, grabbed a security worker by the shirt, refused to cooperate with officers and resisted arrest.
+After being stopped by a Met security guard, police said Sharif Street Jr. became combative, grabbing the security worker by the shirt and punching him in the face.

 Chopper 3 was at The Met getting footage of the lines outside when a group of police officers surrounded a man near the venue's Poplar Street entrances.